imantse/WARP-GUIDES/webpack/webpack-guide.md

 }
 ```

-Add loader in the pipe and loader rule to handle this file type (don't be suprised about not including svg, later on that)
+Add loader in the pipe and loader rule to handle this file type (don't be surprised about not including SVG, later on that)

 _webpack.config.js_